This tutorial will take you through a basic introduction to kidney structure and function.

 The cells shown in green are the macula densa, a set of cells that are part of the tubule.
 They can measure how much urine is passing through, how much NaCl is in that urine, and some other compounds in the urine.

-So to put it simply: the granular cells will increase blood volume and filtration, and the macula densa cells will decrease it.
+So to put it simply: the granular cells will adjust the reabsorbtion of Na+ and water to keep blood pressure stable, and the macula densa cells will adjust filtration and reabsorbtion of Na+ and water to keep urine flow in the nephron within normal limits.
 In this way, the kidney can keep on doing its job at a proper speed, even when your blood volume goes up and down.

 When you were an early fetus, this was all your nephrons had -- the glomerulus, Bowman's capsule, proximal convouted tubule and distal convoluted tubule.
 It's all fishes have, too.
 No Loop of Henle, no collecting duct.
 Why?